 It’s often said that a little knowledge can be a dangerous thing, and this can certainly be the case with feng shui.
 For example, not all missing areas are missing.

-I wrote a blog a while ago about the problem with oddly shaped houses, and a man called Mark responded by saying, ‘I’ll take this article as a challenge for me and my architect friends.
+I wrote an article a while ago about the problem with oddly shaped houses, and a man called Mark responded by saying, ‘I’ll take this article as a challenge for me and my architect friends.
 Some of us enjoy designing very unique, modern spaces, but I see that it would be foolish to neglect the wisdom of the ages.
 I’m now wondering what types of buildings can work good with dynamic shapes; perhaps places with more temporary uses.’